We continue our guide to the best free apps for iPhone, covering news, photography, entertainment, work and social apps.

 Indeed, while Apple Maps has done a good job of catching up over the past few years, adding public transport directions for example (Google Maps had that features before Apple Maps existed), most users reckon Google is still ahead, and we'd strongly recommend that you download Google Maps and test it out for yourself.
 What people need from a navigation app is accuracy, and we still feel that Google is more reliable.

 Having a translator at hand can be expensive.
 Thankfully Google created Google Translate, a free app which provides you with a basic translation to almost every language imaginable.
 It's a useful app to have on your phone, especially if you like travelling abroad and need to quickly and roughly know what something says.

 London Live Bus Countdown

 Bus checker apps, such as this free example for Londoners, fit into the category of apps that quietly improve your life.

-Stuck at a Barnet bus stop late at night with no idea if it's worth waiting for the next 184?
+Stuck at High Barnet late at night with no idea if it's worth waiting for the next 184?
 Hook yourself into the TfL mainframe and see a ticker of approaching buses and their approximate times.
 (With the emphasis on approximate - look out for the crushing disappointment of the very occasional 'phantom bus'.
 But that's down to glitches in the system, rather than the fault of the app builders.)

 There are adverts - such is the price of free.
 You can remove them for £2.99/$2.99, which incidentally is the same price you'd pay for the rival bus checker app we tend to favour, London Bus Checker.